DeenSooky/XML_Challenge/README.md

 ## Setup Instructions

 1. Clone this repository or download the Projects folder.
-   For cloning use the command below:
+   For cloning use the repository below:

    - https://github.com/DeenSooky/XML_Challenge.git